pratyushaj/exhaustivity/README.md

 25. "I added kale to my breakfast smoothie"
 * Michelle is a young professional.
 She is meeting a good friend this evening, whom she hasn't seen in a while.
 When they meet, they greet each other, and the friend asks what she put in her breakfast smoothie yesterday morning.

 * Michelle is a young professional.
-She is meeting a good friend this evening, who is a diehard fan of kale in smoothies.
+She is meeting a good friend this evening, who is a diehard fan of kale.
 When they meet, they greet each other, and the friend asks about her breakfast smoothies.

 ## Prior probing stimuli
 Question: how exactly to ask about it?